 - Consume more healthy fats and omega fatty acids such as those found in coconut oil, avocados, walnuts, and hemp seeds.

-- Include sprouted grains and seeds into your diet.
+- Include sprouted grains and seeds in your diet.

 - Take a probiotic capsule daily and/or digestive enzymes.